solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 ► Comparison Test | Compare the series to a "similar" p-series or geometric-series.
 ► Ratio Test | Take limit of two terms ratio.
 ► Root Test | Take the limit of nth root of nth term.
-► Alternating Test |  To test the alternating series.
+► Alternating Test |  Test if terms are decreasing, and take limit of nth term.

 ## Divergent Test